juanpablozunigahidalgo/zunigajp.github.io/readme.txt

 # Message

-This is a website I made in my journey to get better on code.
+I made this website.
+On my journey to learn code.

-While learning to configure Git-hub pages.
+While using Git-hub pages.
 Google domains.
+Analytics.
 And stuff.

-Specifies personal portfolio and current projects.
+Resumes a personal portfolio and current projects.